canac/chron/README.md

 ### `kill` Subcommand

-`chron kill [job]` will kill a job's running process, if it is running.
+`chron kill [job]` will kill the job's running process, if it is running.
 The job will run again the next time that it is scheduled to.

 ```sh
 $ chron kill online-backup